jereodell/poetry/tumult.md

 #Tumult

 Our footpaths breaking amid the dunes and the great lake
-awash in gull feathers, snack wrappers and foam—bickering
+awash in gull feathers, snack wrappers and foam -- bickering

 and young, we were the scorched earth and we were
 in our tumult, besides all this, love's entertained.